google/ksp/docs/ksp2.md

 ### KSP1 Deprecation Schedule
 Because KSP1 is built on top of the old Kotlin compiler, theoretically it won’t be able to support language version 2.0+.
-Fortunately, Kotlin language 2.0 is designed to be fully compatible with language version 1.9, so KSP1 will still be compatible with Kotlin 2.0. **KSP1 will not support Kotlin 2.1**.
+Fortunately, Kotlin language 2.0 is designed to be fully compatible with language version 1.9, so KSP1 will still be compatible with Kotlin 2.0. **KSP1 will not fully support Kotlin 2.2**.
 Please plan transitioning from KSP1 to KSP2 during Kotlin 2.0.

 Because KSP2 is no longer a compiler plugin, there is no strong dependency to the Kotlin compiler.
 After KSP1 is